dbfit/dbfit/README.md

 ### Setting up to build successfully

+The following steps need to be taken from within the VM:

+ 1. First, ssh into the machine:

+        vagrant ssh

+ 2. The development directory is NFS-mounted under `/var/dbfit`.
+Change into it:

+        cd /var/dbfit

 #### The Oracle JDBC Driver

 1. Download the Oracle 10g 10.2.0.2.0 Thin driver (ojdbc14.jar) from the [Oracle homepage](http://www.oracle.com/technetwork/database/features/jdbc/index-091264.html).